 - Disenrollment of any member (termination of plan membership).

-Within a data element – you will find the date of transaction, type of insurance plan, premium amount, as well as coverage details.
-However, EDI 834 offers multiple avenues for the company to use the format and include data within.
+Within a data element – you will find the date of the transaction, type of insurance plan, premium amount, as well as coverage details.

 How is EDI 834 Processed and Used?